mamontov-cpp/saddy-graphics-engine-2d/README.md

   * We rely on established and well-known technologies, such as OpenGL, MSVC or GCC.
   * This is project done for fun and powered by it.

-## Roadmap

-  * 1.0 - main engine structure
-  * 1.1 - massive refactoring of all engine, new more simple structure introduced
-  * 1.2  - replace of sad::FontManager and sad::TextureManager with sad::resource::Tree, allowing built-in reloading of assets and custom implementation of own assets.
-Full JSON support in core.
-  * 1.3  - replace of marshal namespace entities with more awesome serialization system, which allows relationships between entities, querying by some parameters, object schemas, allowing constraints on data.
-  * 1.4  - support for new serialization system in IFaceEditor.
-  * 1.5(current)  - support for animations.
-  * 1.5.1 - reserved for fixes of bugs and small improvements.

 ## Supported platforms

 Currently, we support a following platforms.